nrkno/sofie-quantel-gateway/README.md

 ### Cloning clips

 The Quantel systems have a mechanism to clone clips between servers, either within in the same zone or between servers in different zones (_inter-zone cloning_).
-Only the source essence material that is missing from a particular destination disk pool is copied, meaning that a request to clone can be almost instantaneous where the material has already been duplicated.
+Only the source essence material that is missing from a particular destination disk pool is copied.
+Where the material has already been duplicated, this means that a request to clone can be almost instantaneous.
 The Quantel gateway allows clones to be initiated and the subsequent copy progress of that or any other clone to be monitored.

 To cause a clone, POST an object containing the source `zoneID` (number, omit for a within-zone copy), source `clipID` and destination `poolID` to `/:zoneID/copy`, as follows: